-There are several different contemporary terms used to describe pads of paper on which to draw, paint, write, or collect ideas or mementos.
-These terms are: visual journals, art journals, artist's journals, art diary, painting creativity journal, and sketchbooks.
+There are several different contemporary terms used to describe pads of paper on which to draw, paint, write, or collect mementos.
+Some examples include visual journals, art journals, artist's journals, art diary, painting creativity journal, and sketchbooks.
 They have many similarities, the main one being that artists use them daily to record ideas, images, events, places, and emotions.

-These journals and sketchbooks can include both words and images, drawings and photos, magazine and newspaper images, collages and mixed-media compositions, whatever piques the interest of the artist.
-They often include studies for more finished works or can be the source for developing a series of works.
+These journals can include both words and images, sketches and photos, magazine and newspaper pictures, collages and mixed-media compositions, or whatever piques the interest of the artist.
+They often include studies for more finished pieces or can be the source for developing a series of works.

-Individual artists use these terms in their own way, and each artist needs to find what works best for them in terms of their own approach to art and the creative process.
+When it comes to a sketchbook practice, each artist needs to find what works best for them in terms of their approach to art and the creative process.
 There's no right or wrong way to fill your pages.
-The important thing is to have something, call it a sketchbook or visual journal, that one keeps and draws in or experiments in on a continuous basis, every day if possible.
+The important thing is to experiment and create in the book continuously, every day, if possible.

-Some artists may choose to keep a sketchbook just for drawing or painting and have what they call a visual journal for everything else—mixed media, collage, photographs, newspaper articles, ticket stubs, while others may choose to put everything into a single sketchbook.
-The choice is yours.
-The important thing is doing it.
-Having too many choices often impedes the doing, so it is best to keep it simple and start with just a few sketchbooks.
+Some artists may choose to keep a sketchbook just for drawing or painting and have what they call a visual journal for everything else—mixed media, collage, photographs, newspaper articles, and ticket stubs.
+In contrast, others may decide to keep everything into a single book.

-Keep three different sized sketchbooks - one to always carry around easily in a pocket or purse, one notebook-sized, and one larger when desired.
 As for drawing/painting tools, at least always have a pencil or pen.
-Beyond that, it is useful to carry a couple pens, pencils, an eraser, and a small watercolor set.
-That way you have a basic portable studio and are always ready to draw or paint.
+Beyond that, it is useful to carry a couple of pens, pencils, an eraser, and a small watercolor set.
+That way, you have a basic portable studio and are always ready to draw or paint.

-Why It Is Valuable to Keep a Sketchbook or Visual Journal
+Benefits of a Sketchbook or Visual Journal Practice

-- Keeping a daily sketchbook helps you to see and be present in the world.
+Keeping a daily sketchbook helps you to see and be present in the world.
 This artistic practice can also help you:

-- Keeping a sketchbook improves your drawing ability and observational skills.
+- Improve your drawing ability and observational skills

-- A sketchbook is a fertile ground for happy accidents - those unforeseen and unplanned creative discoveries or beautiful passages - to occur.
+- Encourage happy accidents or those unforeseen and unplanned creative discoveries

 Tips for Keeping a Sketchbook or Visual Journal

-- Don’t worry about making pretty pictures in your sketchbook - your sketchbook is about practicing your skills, recording fleeting ideas, and capturing moments of life.
-It is more about the process than the product.
-If you happen to get a nice composition and pleasing drawing, that's great, but that is not the goal.
+Don’t worry about making perfect pictures in your sketchbook—focus on practicing your skills, recording fleeting thoughts, and capturing moments of life.
+It's more about the process than the product.
+If you happen to create an exceptional composition, that's great, but that is not the goal.
 Keep your visual journal projects fun and fresh with the following ideas.

-- Randomly mark up your pages ahead of time, so that you’re not facing completely blank white pages.
-Paint layers of color on them, draw lines on them, punch holes in them with a hole puncher, anything to make them less precious and enable you to be free with what you draw and create.
+- Mark up your pages ahead of time, so that you’re not facing completely blank white pages.
+Paint layers of color, draw lines, use a hole punch—anything to make them less precious, and enable you to be free with what you draw and create.

 - Try new materials.
 Don’t be stuck using the same old pencil.
 By all means, use it if that is all you have, but don’t be limited by it.
-Try new things.
-Always ask for new art supplies if someone wants to give you a gift.
-(Even better, ask for a monthly subscription to ArtSnacks!).
+Try different supplies, including forgotten markers and pens you may have lying around the house.

-- If you have an iPad or iPhone or tablet of some kind, try using that for drawing, sketching, or painting.
+- Try using an iPad, iPhone, or tablet.
+This is an interesting way of testing your sketching abilities in a fresh format.
 See David Hockney’s iPad Paintings.
 See how Jorge Colombo drew a New Yorker cover using the Brushes app in Cover Story: Finger Painting.

 - Take a line for a walk.
 Do one continuous line drawing of ten different objects.
-Draw one object, take ten steps, draw another object and so on.
-Keep your pencil on the paper as you draw and connect one object to the next.
+Keep your pencil on the paper as you draw and connect one item to the next.

 - Try a blind contour drawing.
 Look only at the subject and not down at your paper.
-It doesn't matter if it looks like chicken scratch.
-It will help you sharpen your observational skills.
+It doesn't matter if the result looks like chicken scratch—this exercise will help you sharpen your observational skills.

 - Sketches and Sketchbooks of Famous Artists